Free Kitchen Hacks eBook

 Close up of Teriyaki Brussels Sprouts

-Looking for the perfect sidekick to add a dose of healthy deliciousness to your dinner plate?
+Looking for the perfect sidekick to add a dose of deliciousness to your dinner plate?
 These Roasted Teriyaki Brussels Sprouts are nice and crispy with a slightly sweet, subtly tangy, and overall savory finish.

 Plus, these perfectly roasted brussels sprouts require just 5 ingredients and 30 minutes to come together.
 As for clean up?
 Just one sheet pan is all you’ll need to make this recipe happen, meaning they’re just as easy to clean up after as they are to eat.